ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/login_page.md

 Now we need to modify the ```jupyterhub_config.py``` file so that our new set of custom jinja templates are used instead of the default jinja templates.

+!!! caution
     A problem I initially had was I set the directory path of the custom templates as ```templates``` and the login page didn't work as expected.
 When I changed the directory path to ```templates/``` the problem was resolved.

 ```python
 # /etc/jupyterhub/jupyterhub_config.py